A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: System model and basic assumptions

-As shown in Fig.~\ref{fig:fig_2}, the time slot $t$ is divided into two subslots.
-The first one, of duration $\eta \, T$ (with $0 \le \eta \le 1$ being a fixed system parameter) is referred to as the {\em preparation phase} or {\em stage}, and is dedicated to sensing of the outdoor users, i.e., estimation of the directions $\db_{K_\text{T}+1}(t), \db_{K_\text{T}+2}(t), \ldots, \db_{K}(t)$, and downlink communication to both indoor and outdoor users.
-During such a phase, reflection signals towards the outdoor users are realized by the STAR-RIS relying on the estimates of the outdoor user directions obtained in the previous $(t-1)$-th slot (see Subsections~\ref{sec:channel_model} and \ref{sec:sensing}).
-Capitalizing on the estimates $\widehat{\db}_{K_\text{T}+1}(t), \widehat{\db}_{K_\text{T}+2}(t), \ldots, \widehat{\db}_{K}(t)$ of the outdoor user directions obtained at the end of the preparation stage during the $t$-th slot, the remaining part of the slot of duration $(1-\eta) \, T$, referred to as {\em communication phase/stage}, is only devoted to information transfer to all the users.
+As depicted in Fig.~\ref{fig:fig_2}, each time slot $t$ is divided into two subslots.
+The first one, of duration $\eta \, T$ (with $0 \le \eta \le 1$ representing a system parameter) is referred to as the {\em preparation phase} or {\em stage}, and is dedicated to sensing of the outdoor users, i.e., estimation of the DoAs $\db_{K_\text{T}+1}(t), \db_{K_\text{T}+2}(t), \ldots, \db_{K}(t)$, and downlink communication to both indoor and outdoor users.
+During such a phase, reflection signals towards the outdoor users are realized by the STAR-RIS relying on the estimates of the outdoor user DoAs obtained in the previous $(t-1)$-th slot (see Subsections~\ref{sec:channel_model} and~\ref{sec:sensing}).
+Capitalizing on the estimates $\widehat{\db}_{K_\text{T}+1}(t), \widehat{\db}_{K_\text{T}+2}(t), \ldots, \widehat{\db}_{K}(t)$ of the outdoor user DoAs obtained at the end of the preparation stage during the $t$-th slot, the remaining part of the slot of duration $(1-\eta) \, T$, referred to as {\em communication phase/stage}, is only devoted to downlink communication to all the users.

-As the ISAC system operates on a slot-by-slot basis, the analysis is restricted, without loss of generality, to a generic time slot.
+As the system operates on a slot-by-slot basis, the analysis is restricted, without loss of generality, to a generic time slot.
 Accordingly, in the following the explicit dependence on the slot index $t$ is omitted, unless otherwise indicated.